 Our core role is to regulate.
-Firstly, we promote high educational and professional standards for nurses and midwives across the UK, and nursing associates in England.
-Secondly, we maintain the register of professionals eligible to practise.
-Thirdly, we investigate concerns about nurses, midwives and nursing associates - something that affects less than one percent of professionals registered with us each year.
-We believe in giving professionals the chance to address concerns where it is appropriate to do so, but we'll always take action when needed.
+First, we promote high education and professional standards for nurses and midwives across the UK, and nursing associates in England.
+Second, we maintain the register of professionals eligible to practise.
+Third, we investigate concerns about nurses, midwives and nursing associates - something that affects less than one percent of professionals each year.
+We believe in giving professionals the chance to address concerns, but we'll always take action when needed.

 To regulate well, we support our professions and the public.
-We create resources and guidance that are useful throughout people's careers, helping them to deliver our standards in practice and overcome new challenges.
-We also support people involved in our investigations, and we're increasing our visibility so people feel engaged and empowered to shape our work.
+We create resources and guidance that are useful throughout people's careers, helping them to deliver our standards in practice and address new challenges.
+We also support people involved in our investigations, and we are increasing our visibility so people feel engaged and empowered to shape our work.